austinhuang0131/austinhuang0131.github.io/services.md

 comment: true
 ---

-<big>I will NOT accept new commissions until August 17, 2019.</big>

 ## Bot and Translation Services
 I can write you a Discord/Telegram bot, or do some translation work for you.
 Below are groups I've successfully worked with.